Empty Homes is an initiative of the Wise Group

 - identify the barriers to returning an empty home into the housing supply, and

-- explore potential support and solutions that would be helpful to return empty homes into the housing supply.
+- explore potential support and solutions that would be helpful to return empty homes into the housing supply (and in doing so return five empty homes to the housing supply through the project).

-Importantly, we will be working together with empty home owners - not vilifying them.
-We expect there will be reasons that some homes are vacant.
-But if we can identify those homes with potential to re-enter the housing supply, the benefits to property owners, tenants, neighbourhoods and local communities will be far-reaching.
-This is work worth doing!
+Importantly, we worked together with empty home owners throughout this project in a consultative and collaborative way.
+We discovered there are many valid reasons that some homes are vacant.
+We discovered that returning homes to the housing supply is a complex and labour-intensive process.
+But we found that when we can identify those homes with potential to re-enter the housing supply, the benefits to property owners, tenants, neighbourhoods and local communities are far-reaching.
+This was, and remains, work worth doing!